top of page

 Issue

-Nations have been victimized by others for a number of unjustified reasons.
+Nations have been victimized in the past for a number of unjustified reasons.
 Most of the time, conflicts have arisen due to heated tempers rather than the use of rational thought by their leaders.
-The consequences of a military conflict occurring takes a terrible toll on the population, and should be prevented whenever possible.
+The consequences of an armed confrontation takes a terrible toll on the population and should be prevented whenever possible.

 Solution

-The international community should impose a procedure for awarding victims compensation to act as a deterrent for future conflicts.
+The international community should impose a standardized procedure for awarding victims compensation which also acts as a deterrent for future conflicts.

 For example, the latest Israel-Hamas conflict may have been prevented if the international community had granted victims compensation for their previous conflicts.
 In other words, every time that the Palestinians had caused harm upon Israel (and vice versa), the offending nation would be required to pay for their damages in return.

-Whether due to repeated invasion attempts, the kidnapping of citizens, or the thousands of munitions that were fired into each other's region, the offender should be required to pay for all the damages that they had inflicted upon their neighbor.
+Whether the reason was due to repeated invasion attempts, the kidnapping of citizens, or the thousands of munitions that were fired into each other's regions, the offender should be required to pay for all the damages that they had inflicted upon their neighbor.
 If other nations got involved in the conflict (such as Lebanon, Yemen, and Iran that fired missiles into Israel), they likewise would be required to pay for the damages caused by their actions in order to nullify their act of aggression.

-This should be enacted prior to sanctions being imposed by the international community, and before military action is considered by the UN Security Council.
-Again, the award needs to be substantial enough to nullify the act of aggression, and to serve as a means of deterrence against such future action.
-That way, the offender will learn that it is not worth being the aggressor since they will not benefit in any way if they were forced to pay more in damages than what they had inflicted upon the other.
-It is important to impose such measures early in the ordeal to prevent further hostility between the nations.
+This policy should be enacted prior to sanctions being imposed by the international community, and before military action is considered by the UN Security Council.
+Again, the monetary amount needs to be substantial enough to nullify the act of aggression, and to serve as a means of deterrence against such future action.
+That way, the offender will learn that it is not worth being the aggressor, nor will they benefit in any way, if they were required to pay more in damages than what they had inflicted upon the other.
+It is important to impose such measures early in the process to prevent further hostility between the nations.

-Another example for victims compensation is Pakistan's situation that had allowed the Taliban to invade Afghanistan repeatedly over the years.
-If the international community had gotten involved early and imposed compensation against the offender, which is Pakistan since they gave the Taliban safe harbor and were responsible for their behavior (similar to how a dog owner is responsible for any damage that their dog inflicts), Pakistan may have moved their military along the border to prevent further attacks into Afghanistan.
-Which would have saved many lives over the years.
+Another example that qualifies for victims compensation is Afghanistan who was repeatedly invaded by the Taliban over the years.
+If the international community had gotten involved early on and imposed claims against the offender, which is Pakistan since they gave the Taliban safe harbor and were responsible for their behavior (similar to how a dog owner is responsible for any damage that their dog inflicts), Pakistan may have moved their military forces along the border to prevent such attacks into Afghanistan.
+This would have saved many lives over the years and the eventual conquest by the Taliban.

-Another example is Iran's use of improvised explosive devices against American forces in Iraq.
-Once America showed the evidence of Iran's involvement, the international community should have held Iran responsible and awarded compensation that was substantial enough to discourage them from causing further harm.
-The earlier that the international community would have acted, the more lives that would have been saved by the measure.
+Another example that qualifies for victims compensation is Iran's use of improvised explosives against American forces in Iraq.
+Once America showed the evidence of Iran's involvement, the international community should have held Iran responsible and awarded monetary damages that was substantial enough to discourage them from causing further harm.
+The earlier that the international community had acted in the matter, the more lives that would have been saved by the measure.

 Victims compensation may also be awarded for non-military situations as well.
 As with China's theft of intellectual property.
-If the international community had awarded compensation to the victims of their crimes, China may have been discouraged from behaving in such a manner rather than continue for years.
+If the international community had awarded compensation to the various parties involved, China may have been discouraged from conducting in such a manner rather than continuing with their behavior for years.

-When this policy is combined with the establishment of a pure democracy for every nation (which removes the power and authority from egoistical leaders), both together will reduce the chances of unnecessary military conflicts from occurring in the world.
+When this policy is combined with the establishment of a pure democracy within every nation (which removes the power and authority from egoistical leaders), both improvements together will reduce the chances of unnecessary military conflicts from occurring in the world.

 Other Considerations

-For handling this particular situation, the Labor Department would process the claims for victims compensation in order to simplify the procedure rather than going through the courts.
-To file a claim, laid off workers would send their financial documents (e.g., tax returns, W-2 forms, etc.) that proves their loss of income during that time, or since then if the worker never recovered due to long-term unemployment (i.e. entitled to over a decade's worth of compensation, up to age 72).
-If financial documents are not available then Social Security records would be referenced that show a worker's annual earnings for the given year(s).
+For handling this particular situation, the Labor Department should offer an automated procedure to handle claims for victims compensation in order to simplify the process rather than going through the courts.
+To file a claim, laid off workers would send their financial documents (e.g., tax returns, W-2 forms, ADP records, etc.) that proves their loss of income during that time, or since then if the worker never recovered due to long-term unemployment (may be several years).
+If financial documents are not available then pension records (e.g., Social Security) would be referenced that may show a worker's annual earnings for the given year(s).

-The Labor Dept. would then contact their former employer, who if unable to prove financial hardship at the time of the layoff, would be responsible for paying their former employee their annual salary as compensation.
-Or difference in salary if the worker got another job (or highest salary if multiple jobs).
-Compensation should be awarded until the former employee received a higher or equivalent salary in a job of similar nature, with cost of living adjustments being applied for the long-term unemployed.
+The Labor Dept.'s system will then contact the former employer, who if unable to prove financial hardship at the time of the layoff, would be responsible for paying their former employee their annual salary as compensation.
+Compensation should be awarded until a higher or equivalent salary was made in a job of similar nature with cost of living adjustments being applied for the long-term unemployed.

 bottom of page